jonenn/colombian_api/README.md

 Once the initial setup was done I started reading the documentation for the API, looking for the hot spots and generalities around Swagger, then I used Postman (or Thunder) to give it a try.
 Since is a public API I'm not going to need an environmental variable, so I just put it within a service (a good practice) for consuming the API.

+The next thing after consuming the API and making sure the service created (getPresidents) was fetching the data correctly, I needed to sort each president by their political party, so I did know I needed an accumulator which meant using reduce (an array method).
+Then I realized there was this differentiation between a capitalized party so I made some changes so they would be the same when classified.

 ### Documentation

 #### Step-by-Step Guide to Deploy and Start